icopy-site/awesome/docs/awesome/awesome-homematic.md

 ## CCU Alternatives

-* [debmatic](https://github.com/alexreinert/debmatic) - Install the Homematic OCCU on Debian based amd64, armhf and arm64 systems (https://github.com/hobbyquaker/awesome-homematic/blob/master/Debian, Ubuntu, Raspbian, Armbian)
+* [debmatic](https://github.com/alexreinert/debmatic) - Install the Homematic OCCU on Debian based amd64, armhf and arm64 systems (Debian, Ubuntu, Raspbian, Armbian)
 * [Homegear](https://www.homegear.eu/index.php/Main_Page) - Free and open source program to interface your smart home devices with your home automation software or your own scripts.
-* [piVCCU](https://github.com/alexreinert/piVCCU) - Install the original Homematic CCU firmware inside a virtualized container (https://github.com/hobbyquaker/awesome-homematic/blob/master/lxc) on a Raspberry Pi running Raspbian Jessie or Stretch.
+* [piVCCU](https://github.com/alexreinert/piVCCU) - Install the original Homematic CCU firmware inside a virtualized container (lxc) on a Raspberry Pi running Raspbian Jessie or Stretch.
 * [RaspberryMatic](https://github.com/jens-maus/RaspberryMatic) - Lightweight, OCCU and Linux/buildroot-based distribution for running a HomeMatic CCU on embedded devices like the RaspberryPi.